justahero/advent-of-code-2021/day19/Readme.md

 * scanners do not know their rotation / or facing direction
   * 24 possible combinations of alignment
   * alignment changes beacon points all at the same time, same way
+* a scanner has N beacons (for example 1st scanner)
+  * other beacons may share the same beacons

 Goal is to find positions of all beacons / scanners: Ho many beacons are there?